General Education Courses

 This course provides an introduction to quantum mechanics and is intended for physics majors/minors, and math or chemistry majors.
 The knowledge base covered is an essential foundation for students seeking to understand physical phenomena at a microscopic level.
 The Schrodinger equation is introduced and applied to problems in quantum mechanics including square wells, potential barriers, the harmonic oscillator, angular momentum, and the hydrogen atom.
 Time permitting, spin and many-particle systems will be discussed.
 Prerequisites: PHYS-305 and MATH-203 minimum grade of C.

 PHYS-338 Quantum Mechanics II, 3 cr.

-Second part of a two term sequence dealing with quantum physics with primary emphasis on the physics of bulk matter: review of thermodynamics, classical and quantum statistics, the nuclear properties of solids, conductors, semi- and superconductors, ferromagnetism, nuclei, and elementary particles.
-Prereq.: PHYS-336.
+Second part of a two-term sequence dealing with quantum physics with primary emphasis on the physics of bulk matter: review of thermodynamics, classical and quantum statistics, the nuclear properties of solids, conductors, semi- and superconductors, ferromagnetism, nuclei, and elementary particles.
+Prerequisite: PHYS-336.

 PHYS-344 Introduction to Solid State Physics, 3 cr.

 Crystal structure, crystal bonding, thermal properties of solids, dielectric properties, free electron model of metals, band theory of solids, magnetism, superconductivity, current applications.
 Prerequisite: PHYS-336

 Practical experience in industrial or government physics laboratories under the joint supervision of the department and the laboratory.
 There are six hours of field experience required per week.
 This course may be taken up to three times.
 Prerequisite: 16 hours of Physics courses and consent of department.